ThomasKaiser/Knowledge/articles/Quick_Preview_of_ROCK_5B.md

 This works since RK3588 features three Combo PIPE PHYs that are [pinmuxed and provide either SATA, PCIe Gen2 or USB3](https://www.cnx-software.com/2021/12/16/rockchip-rk3588-datasheet-sbc-coming-soon/).
 While I can't provide performance numbers we know from the little sibling RK3568 that SATA performance is as expected for SATA 6 Gbps.
 And there are [further possibilities with this little M.2 slot](https://forum.radxa.com/t/radxa-rock5-rk3588-sbc-pcie-lanes-clarification/9580/18?u=tkaiser).

-Since also with RK3568 it's confirmed [SATA port multipliers like JMB575 do work](https://forum.odroid.com/viewtopic.php?f=215&t=44977) we know this will work with RK3588 / ROCK 5B as well and the little M.2 adapter combined with a JMB575 allows for up to five SATA devices to be connected of course sharing the bandwidth of the single 6Gbps SATA lane.
+With RK3568 it's also confirmed [SATA port multipliers like JMB575 do work](https://forum.odroid.com/viewtopic.php?f=215&t=44977) (though not clear yet why FIS-based switching won't be enabled and we're stuck at CBS.
+I asked Rockchip and posted answer in Odroid forum).
+So we know this will work with RK3588 / ROCK 5B as well and the little M.2 adapter combined with a JMB575 allows for up to five SATA devices to be connected of course sharing bandwidth/latency of the single 6Gbps SATA lane (SATA port multipliers allow for up to 15 devices per port but those larger PMs usually can be found in the backplanes of 'cold storage' servers).

 ## Networking